Wideband THz Multi-User Downlink Communications with Leaky Wave Antennas: Conclusions

-In this paper, we studied wideband THz downlink multi-user communications using \acp{lwa}.
-We introduced a physically compliant model for \ac{lwa}-aided communications that encapsulates the ability of \acp{lwa} in generating frequency-selective directed THz beams with a single element.
-We proposed an alternating optimization method for jointly tuning the \ac{lwa} configuration alongside the spectral power allocation.
-Our numerical results show that a single \ac{lwa} can generate directed beams towards multiple users, and achieve sum-rates comparable to (extremely costly) fully digital \ac{mimo} array.
+In this paper, we studied wideband downlink multi-user communications at THz frequencies using the \ac{lwa} antenna technology.
+We introduced a model for \ac{lwa}-aided communications that faithfully captures its physical operations, while encapsulating the ability of \acp{lwa} to generate frequency-selective directed THz beams with a single antenna element.
+We proposed an alternating optimization method for jointly tuning the \ac{lwa} configuration alongside the spectral power and frequency allocation.
+Our extensive numerical results showcased that a single \ac{lwa} can generate directed beams towards multiple users, and achieve sum rate performance comparable to a (extremely costly) fully digital \ac{mimo} array; for the conventional \ac{ofdm} and \ac{ofdma} settings.
+These results held for a small-scale scenario of $K=4$ users, as well as a large-scale one with $K=16$ users.
+We further demonstrate that our subband division, geared for \ac{ofdma}, achieves performance only slightly below that obtained when all users share the entire spectrum—a scenario that demands advanced coding schemes.

+The concept of leveraging the THz rainbow induced by \acp{lwa} to perform downlink communications with multiple users has only recently emerged, and have not yet been studied extensively.
+In this paper, we focused on unveiling the potential of this approach in performing high rate communications, compared to traditional \ac{mimo}, and analyzed the achievable rate under an ideal scenario of users that are non-selective towards frequency, which can communicate simultaneously and are set at given locations.
+Our promising results set the ground for extensive future research, e.g., in formatting the paradigm for user localization, access control protocol, and rate optimization for frequency-selective users.